Pranks and Greens: Plot

+Production

+This episode's table draft was completed on October 16, 2008.
+It was originally called "Ursa Major and Doofus Minor."

+In August 2009, Fox announced that Jonah Hill would guest star as Andy, the best prankster ever at Springfield Elementary.
+Hill estimated that he had written 100 Simpsons scripts as a child.
+He sent letters with ideas to the show's writers but received no response.
+While recording, he was able to tour the writers' room.

 Reception

-Pranks and Greens received generally positive reviews.
+"Pranks and Greens" received generally positive reviews.

-IGN's Robert Canning gave it a 6.9/10 saying that "the episode had a good start, but veered into a less than impressive direction and Marge's storyline, while cute in parts, was really just filler more than anything else".
+IGNs Robert Canning gave it a 6.9/10 saying that "the episode had a good start, but veered into a less than impressive direction and Marge's storyline, while cute in parts, was really just filler more than anything else".

 Emily VanDerWerff of The A.V.
 Club gave it a B, stating, "Not a bad setup for an episode, particularly as Bart's shenanigans are one of the few things the show does consistently anymore, but it just never felt like the Andy and Bart story ever went anywhere".

-Jason Hughes, of AOLTV said "This was a pretty well-structured episode, in that it might even give Bart some hope and direction for his own life...It adds something to the character of Bart to have an older prankster in town, whether he's successful or not."
+Jason Hughes of AOL TV said, "This was a pretty well-structured episode, in that it might even give Bart some hope and direction for his own life...It adds something to the character of Bart to have an older prankster in town, whether he's successful or not."

 The episode was viewed by 7.03 million viewers with a rating share of 3.3/8, making it the second most viewed episode on Animation Domination after Family Guy, making The Simpsons come in at 24th in the ratings for this week.
 A later rerun got 8.14 million and a rating of 4.8/8 more than the original airing and was 20th in the weekly ratings and 9th in the 18 and 49 rating making it the highest rated show on Fox.